Determinant representations for Garvan formulas: Acknowledgments

 \section{Acknowledgments}

-We would like to thank the organizers of the Sixteenth Biennial IQSA Conference Quantum Structures 2024 (IQSA 2024).
 The last author is supported by the Institute of Mathematics of the Academy of Sciences of the Czech Republic (RVO 67985840).
+The last author would like to thank G. Mason and M. Tuite for useful discussions.